Security-Onion-Solutions/securityonion-docs/managing-alerts.rst

 Testing to make sure the IDS is working
 ---------------------------------------

-The easiest way to test to make sure that our IDS is working as expected might be to simply accessing http://testmynids.org/uid/index.html from a machine that is being monitored by Security Onion.
+The easiest way to test that our IDS is working as expected might be to simply access http://testmynids.org/uid/index.html from a machine that is being monitored by Security Onion.
 You can do so via the command line using ``curl``:

    ::